Nawroj/COMP3850-/Nawroj's Version of Data Collection/LocalHost Instruction.md

 6. Run the File.

 Everytime you run it this should clear the previous table and update it with new ones.

+To See the Tables and make Queries:
+1. "Your Database Name"-> Database -> postgres -> Schemas -> public -> Tables -> indicators
+2. Right click on the indicators and click on View/edit Data.